 One of these small convoys led to the so-called Battle of the Campobasso Convoy, which was a naval engagement between three British destroyers and an Italian torpedo boat off which took place off Cap Bon, the north-eastern tip of Axis-held Tunisia, in the Mediterranean sea.

-As the North African campaign was nearing its end, the destroyers Petard, Paladin and Nubian were patrolling the waters off Cap Bon under the command of Commander D. Holland-Martin.
+As the North African campaign was nearing its end, the destroyers Petard, Paladin and Nubian were patrolling the waters off Cap Bon under the command of Commander D. E. Holland-Martin.
 On the night of 29/30 April the destroyers moved to the north to make a sweep along the south coast of Sicily and sank a 2,000-ton merchant ship escorted by German S-boote, and themselves suffered neither damage nor casualties.

 A few days later the destroyers, primed by intelligence derived from the interception and decryption of Axis radio signals, were waiting off Cap Bon to intercept a small Italian convoy.
 This was centred on the 3,566-ton Campobasso, which had departed Pantelleria carrying bombs, land mines, motor transport and other vital supplies to the beleaguered axis force in Tunisia.
 The merchant vessel was escorted by the torpedo boat Perseo, which had joined it soon after departing Pantelleria.